ankazhao/python-sparselda/README.md

 ## python-sparselda
 ================
-python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm, and developed with Python.
+python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm, and written in Python 2.6 or newer, Python 3.0 or newer excluded.
 RTFSC for more details.

 Please use the github issue tracker for python-sparselda at: